 “After recovery and several years of research on statin drug side effects I considered myself to be lucky to have had only TGA, for when it is over, you are back to normal.
 Not so for most of the other statin victims in my bulging repository with their persistent neuromuscular problems, short term memory loss and ALS and Parkinsonism-like reactions.”

 Sadly, Dr. Graveline is not as lucky as he thought.
-He talks about his diagnosis of statin related ALS here.
+He talks about his diagnosis of statin-related ALS here.

 In some cases, statin drugs have caused an otherwise healthy patient’s death.
 Dr. Graveline writes:

-"In August 2001 the statin drug, Baycol, was removed from the market after causing at least 60 deaths.
+“In August 2001 the statin drug, Baycol, was removed from the market after causing at least 60 deaths.
 As a result, the safety of all statin drugs has subsequently come into question.
-While the Food and Drug Administration (FDA) maintains that statins in common use cause considerably fewer adverse side effects than Baycol, the agency acknowledges that their use does pose some risk.
+While the Food and Drug Administration (FDA) maintains that statins in common use cause considerably fewer adverse side effects than Baycol, the agency acknowledges that its use does pose some risk.

 Here’s a similar story about another person who developed ALS after taking statin drugs: The grim effects of statin drugs.

 It is bizarre to me that the medical community is so afraid of cholesterol, a substance that is critically beneficial to the body, that it resorts to prescribing dangerous, life-threatening drugs to lower it.
 What??
 Is it somehow better to die from the lethal effect of a statin drug than from high cholesterol?